 International students of the Universitat Autònoma de Barcelona can receive free survival Catalan language courses (Català de supervivència).
-For more advanced Catalan lessons the cost is subsidised by the university and the lessons are a mixture of classroom-based lessons and self-instruction.
+For more advanced Catalan lessons the cost is subsidised by the university.
+Lessons are a mixture of classroom-based lessons and self-instruction.

 There are several private language schools in Barcelona that teach Catalan, here are a few:

-This school offers a good range of Catalan courses of different levels as well as private classes and summer classes for adults.
+This school offers a good range of Catalan courses of different levels, as well as private and summer classes for adults.

-Plenty of Catalan courses on offer here throughout the day and even Saturday mornings.
+Plenty of courses to learn Catalan here.
+There are courses throughout the day and even on Saturday mornings.
 Various levels with group or private lessons.